 Swapping higher-calorie snacks and dairy foods for buttermilk can lower your overall calorie intake, but you can increase your odds of losing weight by exercising more.
 Exercise is a vital component of a successful weight-loss regimen.
-Aim for 300 minutes of moderate-paced cardiovascular exercise every week to help your body burn enough calories to lead to weight loss.
+Aim for at least 300 minutes of moderate-paced cardiovascular exercise every week, as recommended by the Centers for Disease Control and Prevention, to help your body burn enough calories to lead to weight loss.

 According to the American Council on Exercise, a post-workout snack can help restore glycogen stores and support muscle repair.
 The combination of carbs and protein in buttermilk makes it a portable, healthy choice for a post-workout snack.

 - Centers for Disease Control and Prevention: "Balancing Calories"

 - American Council on Exercise: "Weight Loss: Diet vs. Exercise"

 - USDA FoodData Central: "Potato Chips"